fishcus/KAP-manual/en/query/adv_sql/grouping_sets.en.md

 ### Example

-In this section, we would take a dataset defaulted in KAP as data source to practice some typical query mentioned above.
-Step by step, we will introduce you how to use Grouping sets Function in KAP.
+In this section, we would take a dataset defaulted in Kyligence Enterprise as data source to practice some typical query mentioned above.
+Step by step, we will introduce you how to use Grouping sets Function in Kyligence Enterprise.

 #### Dataset